-4 For a fuller list of the advantages, see 9:1-5.
+1 For a fuller list of the advantages, see Romans 9:4-5.
+To be born into a culture that has been blessed with God's Light is certainly an advantage.

-5 Job was written by a pre-Jew, but all the rest of the Old Testament, which is what Paul is referring to, was written by Jews.
+2 Job was written by a pre-Jew, but all the rest of the Old Testament, which is what Paul is referring to, was written by Jews.
 For that matter, all the books of the New Testament were also written by Jews (with the possible exception of Luke).
+"The oracles of God" are God's written Revelation to the human race.

-6 See Psalm 51:4.
+3 See Psalm 51:4.
 "If we are faithless, He remains faithful-He is incapable of denying Himself" (2 Timothy 2:13).

-7 If I choose falsehood, it is an evil choice, and I deserve to be punished, quite apart from any highlighting of God's righteousness.
+4 If I choose falsehood, it is an evil choice, and I deserve to be punished, quite apart from any highlighting of God's righteousness.
+Any 'highlighting' does not alter the nature of my choice.

-8 I suppose that part of the point is that all evil has consequences in this life and in this world, and any eventual 'good' does not undo those consequences.
+5 Such an argument does not follow because all evil has consequences in this life and in this world, and any eventual 'good' does not undo those consequences, and neither does it compensate for them.

-Paul uses 'Greeks' as a cover term for all non-Jews.
+6 Paul uses 'Greeks' as a cover term for all non-Jews.

-10 See Psalm 14:1-3, 53:1-3; Ecclesiastes 7:20.
+7 See Psalm 14:1-3, 53:1-3; Ecclesiastes 7:20.

-14 See Isaiah 59:7-8.
+11 See Isaiah 59:7-8.

-15 See Psalm 36:1.
+12 See Psalm 36:1.
 The picture painted in verses 10-18 is not pretty!
 The description includes both Jews and Gentiles.
-Since the Creator is the only one who is competent to dictate moral values, someone who denies His authority (or worse, His existence)
+Since the Creator is the only one who is competent to dictate moral values, someone who denies His authority (or worse, His existence) will not be bound by such values.
+We have already commented on what Satan does with a 'son of the disobedience'; the result is 'ruin and wretchedness'.
+Why would any sane person want that?

-19 Now we know that whatever the law says, it speaks to those who are under the law, so that every mouth may be shut and the whole world become accountable to God.
-20 It follows that no flesh will be justified in His sight by the works of the law, because through the law comes the knowledge of sin.1
+20 It follows that no flesh will be justified in His sight by the works of the law, because through the law comes the real knowledge of sin.1